Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-Now let $l_k$ be the lecturer who became full during some execution of the algorithm and subsequently ends up undersubscribed in $M$.
-At the point in the algorithm where $l_k$ became full (line 23), we note that none of the projects offered by $l_k$ is oversubscribed.
+Now, let $s_i$ be an arbitrary student such that $s_i$ is assigned in $M$ to two or more projects offered by a lecturer, say $l_k$.
+Then $s_i \in M^*(l_k)$.
+Moreover, there exists some project $p_j \in P_k$ such that $(s_i, p_j) \in M \setminus M^*$.
+We claim that $p_j$ is undersubscribed in $M^*$.
+Suppose otherwise.
+Let $l_{z_0} = l_k$, $p_{t_0} = p_j$ and $s_{q_0} = s_i$.
+Then there exists some student $s_{q_1} \in M^*(p_{t_0}) \setminus M(p_{t_0})$, since $p_{t_0}$ is not oversubscribed in $M$ and $s_{q_0} \in M(p_{t_0}) \setminus M^*(p_{t_0})$.
+Again, by Lemma \ref{pair-deletion}, $s_{q_1}$ is assigned in $M$ to a project $p_{t_1}$ such that $s_{q_1}$ prefers $p_{t_1}$ to $p_{t_0}$.
+Let $l_{z_1}$ be the lecturer who offers $p_{t_1}$.
+Following a similar argument as in the proof of Lemma~\ref{lemma:super-pair-deletion-outside}, we can identify a sequence of distinct students and projects, and as this sequence is infinite, we reach a contradiction.
+Hence our claim holds, i.e., $p_j$ is undersubscribed in $M^*$.
+Finally, since $s_i$ cannot be assigned to any project that she prefers to $p_j$ in $M^*$ and since $(s_i, p_j) \in M^*(l_k)$, we have that $(s_i, p_j)$ blocks $M^*$, a contradiction. \end{proof} \begin{restatable}[]{lemma}{lecturerlemma} If some lecturer $l_k$ becomes full during some execution of Algorithm {\sf SPA-ST-super} and $l_k$ subsequently ends up undersubscribed at the termination of the algorithm, then $I$ admits no super-stable matching. \end{restatable} \begin{proof} Let $M$ be the assignment at the termination of the algorithm.
+Suppose for a contradiction that there exists a super-stable matching $M^*$ in $I$.
+Let $l_k$ be the lecturer who became full during some execution of the algorithm and subsequently ends up undersubscribed in $M$.
+By Lemma \ref{lemma:super-lecturer-undersubscribed-tool}, $|M(l_k)| = |M^*(l_k)|$ and thus $l_k$ is undersubscribed in $M^*$.
+At the point in the algorithm where $l_k$ became full (line 22), we note that none of the projects offered by $l_k$ is oversubscribed.
 Since $l_k$ ended up undersubscribed in $M$, it follows that there is some project $p_j \in P_k$ that has fewer assignees in $M$ at the termination of the algorithm than it had at some point during the algorithm's execution, thus $p_j$ is undersubscribed in $M$.
-Moreover $l_k$ undersubscribed in $M$ implies that $l_k$ is undersubscribed in $M^*$ by the second claim.